Black Friday - Email Campaign Preparation

 The most obvious answer to this question is anything that causes a spike in volume.
 ISPs and email filters know the volumes you typically send and you risk being filtered if you introduce huge spikes in volume that aren't expected behavior by your brand.
 To avoid spikes in volume, use the weeks before Black Friday to slowly increase your volumes to your planned Black Friday levels.

 Another risky thing to do is dipping too far back into your older data.
 Black Friday will see customers coming back and so is a great time of year to refresh and reinvigorate your list.
 But you have to be sensible.
 Contact data still needs to be correct and valid; you must send emails that your chosen recipients are likely to be interested in.
-And this goes without saying, but you must always operate within the laws of the countries you are sending to.
+And this goes without saying, but you must always operate within the laws of the countries or regions you are sending to.

 The biggest mistake you can make is if you don't make a plan prior to Black Friday or if you don't test anything in advance.